Maltese business landscape keeps close eye on Brexit

 While some economic sectors within the European Union and some EU member states will be more exposed than others, from a macroeconomic level, Brexit is mostly a British problem with a risk of contagion close to zero, according to keynote speaker Christopher Dembik, Head of Macroeconomic Analysis at Saxo Bank, the BOV press statement reports.
 Mr Dembik said that probability of a delayed Brexit and a new referendum is high; however, he believes that the main worry is the lack of new credit growth, which is the United Kingdom’s top issue for medium and long-term macroeconomic output.

 Due to the massively uncertain nature of Brexit, not only preparing for it is difficult but even discussing it, said Tony Zahra, President of the Malta Hotels and Restaurant Association, when concluding the event.
-Mr Zahra reminded that 29 March is close and he hopes that a deal is reached before because he sees the consequence of a “No deal Brexit” is “too disastrous to even entertain”, the BOV press statement says.
+Mr Zahra reminded that 29 March is close and he hopes that a deal is reached before then, because he sees the consequence of a “No deal Brexit” is “too disastrous to even entertain”, the BOV press statement says.

 Joe Tanti, CEO of MBB, who chaired the event, encouraged the EU institutions to assist businesses in addressing the current uncertainty due to Brexit and urged EU member states to uphold the integrity of the Single Market in spite of the populist political climate, according to the press release